Beyond Diagonal Reconfigurable Intelligent Surfaces: A Multi-Sector Mode Enabling Highly Directional Full-Space Wireless Coverage: Performance Evaluation

 \section{Performance Evaluation}

 In this section, we evaluate the performance of the multi-sector BD-RIS-assisted MU-MISO system.
 Channels from the transmitter to the RIS and from the multi-sector BD-RIS to users are modeled as the combination of the large-scale and the small-scale Rician fading as illustrated in Sec.
-II-B. Each sector of the multi-sector BD-RIS is an $M_\mathrm{x}\times M_\mathrm{y}$ uniform planar array (UPA) and the transmitter is an $N$-antenna uniform linear array (ULA) with half-wavelength antenna spacing.
-Antenna gains for transmitter antennas and user antennas are fixed to $G_\mathrm{T} = G_\mathrm{U} = 1$.
+II-B. Antenna gains for transmitter antennas and user antennas are fixed to $G_\mathrm{T} = G_\mathrm{U} = 1$.
 The frequency of the transmit signal is set as $f = 2.4$ GHz.
 Distances between the transmitter and the multi-sector BD-RIS and between the multi-sector BD-RIS and users are $d_\mathrm{TI} = 100$ m and $d_{\mathrm{IU},k} = 10$ m, $\forall k \in \mathcal{K}$, respectively.
+The path loss components are set as $\epsilon_o = 2.5$ when the Rician factors are set as $\kappa_o = 0$ dB, and $\epsilon_o = 2$ when the Rician factors are set as $\kappa_o = 10$ dB, $\forall o\in\mathcal{O}$.
 The noise power is $\sigma_{k}^2 = -80$ dBm, $\forall k \in \mathcal{K}$.
 In the following simulations, we assume $K$ users are uniformly divided into $L$ groups, each of which contains $K/L$ users randomly located within the coverage of one sector.
+We also fix the total number of multi-sector BD-RIS antennas $ML$ for fair comparison, i.e., the antenna gain of each antenna increases with increasing $L$, while the dimension of each sector $M$ decreases with $L$.